neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

 .. code-block:: python3

-    # set project
+    # Set project
     neptune.init('my_workspace/my_project')

-    # create new experiment
+    # Create new experiment
     neptune.create_experiment()

 You can now log various data to the experiment including metrics, losses, model weights, images, predictions and much more.
 Have a look at the complete list of :ref:`what you can log <what-you-can-log>` to the experiment